-Site Transportation Mode Options Comments Maine Direct rail Darga to rail The on-site rail spur is not being maintained.
-The condition of Yankee Direct rall Barge to rail the Maine Eastern Railroad would need to be verified.
-Yankee Heavy haul Potential transload location at the east portal of the Hoosac Rowe truck to rail Tunnel (12 km from site).
-Connecticut Yankee Barge to rail Heavy haul truck to rail The on-site barge slip has not been used since decommissioning but remains intact.
+Site Transportation Mode Options Comments Maine Yankee Direct rail Barge to rail The on-site rail spur is not being maintained.
+The condition of the Maine Eastern Railroad would need to be verified.
+Yankee Rowe Heavy haul truck to rail Potential transload location at the east portal of the Hoosac Tunnel (12 km from site).
+Connectic ut Yankee Barge to rail Heavy haul truck to rail The on-site barge slip has not been used since decommissioning but remains intact.
 It is uncertain whether the cooling water discharge canal is deep enough to accommodate barges without dredging.
 The shortest heavy haul would be about 20 km to the end of the Portland rail spur.
 The rail infrastructure at the end of the Portland rail spur would need to be evaluated.
-Humboldt Bay Heavy haul truck to rail Heavy haul truck to barge to rail The heavy haul distance to a rail siding or spur would be in the range of 260 to 420 km.
+Humboldt Bay Heavy haul truck to rail Heavy haul truck to barge to rail The heavy haul distance to a rail siding or spur would be in the range of 260 to 450 km.
 The condition of the Fields Landing Terminal located 3.2 km from the Humboldt Bay site would need to be verified for barge transport.
 Big Rock Point Heavy haul truck to rail Barge to rail Potential transload locations in Gaylord, Michigan (84 km from site) and Petoskey, Michigan (21 km from site).
 The rail infrastructure at these locations would need to be evaluated.
 Rancho Seco Direct rail The rail spur is not being maintained.
 Weight restrictions on the Ione Industrial Lead would require route clearance by the railroad or a track upgrade.
 Trojan Direct rail Barge to rail The on-site rail spur was removed.
 La Crosse Direct rail Barge to rail An on-site rail spur was used to ship the reactor pressure vessel.
 Zion Direct rail Barge to rail The rail spur was recently refurbished to support reactor decommissioning waste shipments.
 Crystal River Direct rail Barge to rail Extensive on-site rail system serves co-located fossil fuel plants.
 Have not conducted site visit.
 Kewaunee Heavy haul truck to rail Heavy haul truck to barge to rail Potential rail transload locations in Bellevue, Luxemburg, Denmark, and Manitowoc.
 Potential barge transload location in city of Kewaunee.
 San Onofre Direct rail Heavy haul truck to barge to rail The rail spur was recently refurbished to support reactor decommissioning.
 Have not conducted site visit.
+Vermont Yankee Direct rail - The on-site rail spur will be reactivated to support decommissioning.